Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

 Despite all the differences among the kinds of graphs listed, there are a number of interesting equalities to observe.
 For example, for \co{Cmpl} graphs, the number of combinations is the same for all different recursions, and this is also the case for \co{MaxAcyc}, \co{X}, and \co{W} graphs.

-The most general interesting result is that for all graphs, not just the 12 graph types we consider, left and right recursions lead to the same number of combinations.
-This is easy to see for graphs with a kind of symmetry between paths going into an edge (left recursion) and paths coming out (right recursion), which include all of the first 7 graphs types.
+It is particularly interesting to see that for all graph types, left and right recursions lead to the same number of combinations.
+This is easy to see for graphs with a kind of symmetry between paths going into an edge (left recursion) and paths coming out (right recursion), which include the first 7 graph types.
 It is also easy to see for \gname{X}{} and \gname{W}{} graphs, which are the simplest cases with only paths of lengths 2 and 1, respectively.

 However, \gname{BinTree}{h} and \gname{BinTreeRev}{h} do not have such symmetry, similar to \gname{Y}{n,k} not having such symmetry.
 It still happens to be that even for left or right recursion alone, \gname{BinTree}{h} and \gname{BinTreeRev}{h} have the same number of combinations despite they are from very different summation formulas.
 Consider the right recursion form \co{edge(X,Y), path(Y,Z)}. \begin{itemize} \item